Mako Tabuni

-Mako Tabuni (died June 14, 2012) was an activist for Papuan interests, and the deputy chairman of the National Committee for West Papua.
+Mako Tabuni (died June 14, 2012) was a Papua New Guinea activist for Papuan interests, and the deputy chairman of the National Committee for West Papua.

 The National Committee for West Papua (KNPB)

 On 19 November 2008 the National Committee for West Papua (abbreviated KNPB, Komite Nasional Papua Barat) was established by a number of Papuan ngo's.
 The KNPB campaigns for the right to self-determination for the people of Papua of West New Guinea.
 This right was withheld from the Papuans in 1969 with the Act of Free Choice, which was rigged.
 The KNPB advocates a referendum to determine the political future of West Papua (i.e. West New Guinea).
 It cooperates for this purpose with the International Parliamentarians for West Papua (IPWP) and the International Lawyers for West Papua (ILWP).; Mako Tabuni was born in Wamena.
 Mako and members of his family were themselves victims of human rights violations in West Papua, 1980.